 Reasons to Buy a Generator

+If you’re here, then you’re probably wondering, “Should I buy a generator?”
 The top reason to have a home generator at the ready is to keep your refrigerator and freezer running smoothly.
 In areas that suffer from frequent power loss, having a generator keeps food spoilage to a minimum.

 When you’re shopping for a home generator, consider the situations that you are buying it for.
-If you want preparedness for a hurricane, how many days would you expect power to be down?
+If you want preparedness for a hurricane, how many days would you expect the power to be out?
 What are the necessities you need power for and for how many days?
 Thinking about what is truly necessary and what can you do without will determine which type of home generator to get.

 Permanent Standby Generators